Why study BSc (Hons) Ecology & Wildlife Conservation at BU?

 Bournemouth University, Talbot Campus

-3 years with two 5-week placements, or 4 years with one 5-week placement and a minimum 30-week placement.
-Foundation year: 4 years with two 5-week placements or 5 years with one 5-week placement and a minimum 30-week placement.
+3 years full-time with short placements, or 4 years full-time with placement.
+Foundation year: 4 years full-time with short placements, or 5 years with placement year.
+Please view compulsory placement info.

 All subjects considered